nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * Format: `done INDEX`

 Tasks that are marked as done are moved to the bottom of the list in their respective sections.<br><br>
+Event tasks will be automatically marked as done once they are over.
+Note that tasks that are marked as done will be sorted in reversed order based on their `START_DATE`.
 Example:

 * `view all`<br>